gaearon/overreacted.io/src/pages/algebraic-effects-for-the-rest-of-us/index.md

 Because there is no [“function color”](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) (code in the middle doesn’t need to be aware of effects) and effect handlers are *composable* (you can nest them), you can create very expressive abstractions with them.

+### A Note on Types

+Because algebraic effects are coming from statically typed languages, much of the debate about them centers on the ways they can be expressed in types.
+This is no doubt important but can also make it challenging to grasp the concept.
+That’s why this article doesn’t talk about types at all.
+However, I should note that usually the fact that a function can perform an effect would be encoded into its type signature.
+So you shouldn’t end up in a situation where random effects are happening and you can’t trace where they’re coming from.

-*(You might argue that algebraic effects technically do [“give color”](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) to functions in statically typed languages because effects are a part of the type signature.
+You might argue that algebraic effects technically do [“give color”](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) to functions in statically typed languages because effects are a part of the type signature.
 That’s true.
 However, fixing a type annotation for an intermediate function to include a new effect is not by itself a semantic change — unlike adding `async` or turning a function into a generator.
-Inference can also help avoid cascading changes.)*
+Inference can also help avoid cascading changes.
+An important difference is you can “bottle up” an effect by providing a noop or a mock implementation (for example, a sync call for an async effect), which lets you “bottle up” effects from reaching outer code if necessary.

 ### Should We Add Algebraic Effects to JavaScript?